krishnanlab/teaching/2021-spring_compbio/Assignments/Comparative-genomics-and-phylogenetics_Assignment-and-paper-presentation.md

 * Algorithmic / methodological: Newer algorithms, computational tricks, novel data structures, numerical approximations, better workflows, etc.
 * Hardware / software: Better hardware-software features such as multithreading/parallelizations, running on clusters/GPUs, memory/space requirements, newer features/functions in the software, newer/more parameters available for the user, etc.

-While everyone needs to individually complete this assignment, **all members of a particular group can submit the same PDF containing the completed table**, and then answer the remaining questions.
+While everyone needs to individually complete this assignment, **all members of a particular group can submit the same PDF containing the completed table** (that the whole group worked on), and then answer the remaining questions.

 ## Presenters